paypal/mirakl-hyperwallet-connector/README.md

   Hyperwallet.
 * Bank Accounts job sellers extract job: Extracts the bank detail information from sellers and creates a bank on account Hyperwallet associated to the corresponding user in Hyperwallet
-* Documents extract job: Extracts the documents from Mirakl and pushes them into Hyperwallet for KYC purposes.
 * Failed notifications retry job: Retries all of the notifications sent from Hyperwallet that failed while being processed.

 Those jobs are currently setup across the properties file as this table follows: